Compound Fracture (novel)

 Compound Fracture is a 2024 thriller young adult novel by Andrew Joseph White published by Peachtree Teen.
 Set in West Virginia in 2017, the story follows Miles Abernathy, a trans, autistic teen, whose family is part of an ongoing feud with the sheriff over the exploitation of the locals.
 He releases photographic evidence of the sheriff staging an accident that injured his father and killed others and is beaten close to death by the sheriff's son in retaliation.
 After recovering he becomes haunted by the spirit of Saint Abernathy, an executed relative.

+Reception

 The book received starred reviews from Publishers Weekly and Kirkus Reviews and was listed as one of the best Young Adult Books of 2024 by Paste Magazine.
+It was listed in American Library Association Rainbow Book List's Top Ten of 2026.